EpicOrange/riichi_advanced/documentation/documentation.md

 - `["noop"]`: does nothing, but you can put it in `interruptible_actions` to make it an interrupt.
 - `["push_message", message]`: Sends a message to all players using the current player as a label.
 Example: `["push_message", "declared riichi"]`
 - `["push_system_message", message]`: Sends a message to all players, with no label.
 Example: `["push_system_message", "Converted each shuugi to 2000 points."]`
+- `["add_rule", identifier, text, priority]`: Adds the string `text` to the rules tab on the left.
+Keep it brief! `identifier` is a required string identifier used for deleting this rule later -- you can also specify an existing identifier to overwrite that rule. `priority` is an optional integer argument that defaults to `0` -- the rules on the rules list are sorted from highest priority to lowest.
+- `["delete_rule", identifier]`: Deletes the rule text identified by `identifier`.
 - `["run", fn_name, {"arg1": "value1", ...}]`: Call the given function with the given arguments.
 A function is essentially a named list of actions.
 Functions are defined in the toplevel `"functions"` key -- see `riichi.json` for examples.
 Within a function you may write variables preceded with a dollar sign -- like `$arg1` -- and the value will be replaced with the corresponding `value1` in the (optional) given object.
 Functions can be called recursively, but this is rarely done, and therefore there is an arbitrary call stack limit of 10 calls.
 - `["draw", num, tile]`: Draw `num` tiles.
 If `tile` is specified, it draws that tile instead of from the wall.
 Instead of a tile for `tile` you may instead write `"opposite_end"` to draw from the opposite end of the wall (i.e. the dead wall, if one exists)
 - `["call"]`: For call buttons only, like pon.
 Triggers the call.